Many-body post-processing of density functional calculations using the variational quantum eigensolver for Bader charge analysis: Introduction

-As mentioned above, the accuracy of the Bader charges depends strongly on the of the real-space electronic density which is directly linked to the accuracy of the wave-function solving the Schrödinger equation.
+As mentioned above, the accuracy of the Bader charges depends strongly on the real-space electronic density which is directly linked to the accuracy of the wave-function solving the Schrödinger equation.
 However, challenges remain in solving the Schrödinger equation for materials.
-Indeed, to obtain the electronic wavefunction or electronic density by solving the time-independent Schrödinger equation, one has to usually approximate the Coulomb interaction between the electrons, since it is very computationally demanding.
+Indeed, to obtain the electronic wave function or electronic density by solving the time-independent Schrödinger equation, one usually has to approximate the Coulomb interaction between the electrons, since it is very computationally demanding.
 This approximation makes it difficult to correctly describe materials showing strong electronic correlation.
-It is expected that such materials deliver relevant industrial value \cite{Cava2021Introduction} but methods like Kohn-Sham density functional theory~(DFT) \cite{Hohenberg1964Inhomogeneous, Kohn1965SelfConsistent} are unable to correctly replicate their properties \cite{Anisimov2010Electronic} since the exchange-correlation (XC) functional, describing the electron-electron interaction, is approximating the electronic interaction.
-To increase the precision of electronic structure calculations based on DFT, one can extend the XC-functional by a Hubbard-term, i.e., DFT+U \cite{Anisimov1991Band, Anisimov1997FirstPrinciples} or use many-body approaches \cite{Ma2020Quantum, Barcza2021DMRG}.
+It is expected that such materials deliver relevant industrial value \cite{Cava2021Introduction} but methods like Kohn-Sham density functional theory~(KS-DFT) \cite{Hohenberg1964Inhomogeneous, Kohn1965SelfConsistent} are unable to correctly replicate their properties \cite{Anisimov2010Electronic} since the exchange-correlation (XC) functional, describing the electron-electron interaction, approximates the electronic interaction.
+To increase the precision of electronic structure calculations based on DFT, one can extend the XC-functional by a Hubbard-term, i.e., DFT+U \cite{Anisimov1991Band, Anisimov1997FirstPrinciples} or one can use many-body approaches \cite{Ma2020Quantum, Barcza2021DMRG}.
 Especially many-body calculations are computationally demanding when using methods like coupled-cluster \cite{Coester1958Bound, Bartlett2007CoupledCluster}, configuration-interaction \cite{Roos1972ANewMethod}, or exact diagonalization \cite{Handy1980MultiRoot, Knowles1984ANewDeterminant} to solve the many-body Hamiltonian.
 In order to reduce the computational cost one can solve the Schrödinger equation within a selected active space built with the orbitals that encapsulate the strong correlations.